Skip to main content

 In config.json, you can also customize the prompts.
 Prompts are often tailored for the finetuned LLM or the knowledge base to generate optimal responses from the node.

 The --rag-policy option specifies where the rag-prompt and context should go.
-By default, its value is system-message and it puts the context in the system prompt as we discussed.
+By default, its value is system-message and it puts the context in the system prompt.
 But you could also set it to last-user-message, which puts the rag-prompt and context in front of the latest message from the user.

 Next steps